dtreisman/BigDataCup2021/README.md

 Quantifying player skill is difficult in any sport.
 What makes hockey a particular challenge is the continuous nature of game-play and the reliance each player has on teammates to set them up for quality scoring chances.
 With this research, I have created a framework for separating individual player effects from other factors that influence *xG*.
 With these player effects, we can evaluate line groupings and be more strategic about putting players in positions to succeed.

 Thanks to all those at Stathletes for putting together this competition, and specifically Meghan Chayka, for her hard work in making the competition a success.
-Also, thanks to Domenic Galamini and Josh Pohlkamp-Hartt for their time spent guiding me through this project.
+Also, thanks to Domenic Galamini and Josh Pohlkamp-Hartt for their time spent guiding me through this project, and to Ella Summer whose [Big Data Bowl winning submission](https://www.kaggle.com/es4vr17/random-player-effects-defensive-backs/) served as the inspiration for this framework.

 The code is available on GitHub: <https://github.com/dtreisman/BigDataCup2021>